-Based on the outcome of the evaluation the ERCEA draws up the final list(s) of proposals for possible funding.
+Based on the outcome of the evaluation, the ERCEA draws up the final list(s) of proposals for possible funding.
 On the basis of the final ranked list the grants are awarded to the applicant legal entities by the RAO, within the available budget, by means of a formal grant agreement.
-Grants must respect the principles of equal treatment, transparency, co-financing, non-cumulative award and no double financing, non-retroactivity and no-profit in accordance with Article 188 of the Financial Regulation.In addition to the general principles applying to grants, the evaluation of proposals rests on a number of well established principles as established by the Scientific Council:
+Grants must respect the principles of equal treatment, transparency, co-financing, non-cumulative award and no double financing, non-retroactivity and no-profit in accordance with Article 188 of the Financial Regulation.
+In addition to the general principles applying to grants, the evaluation of proposals rests on a number of well established principles as established by the Scientific Council:

-&lt;sup>6 With the possible exception of coordination and support actions referred to in [Article 24(3)] of Horizon Europe Regulation, carried out by legal entities identified in the WP when the actions do not fall under the scope of a call for proposals.

-&lt;sup>7 Article 196 of the Financial Regulation.

-• Excellence.
-ERC frontier research projects are selected for funding based solely on the criterion of excellence.

-• Transparency.
-Funding and award decisions must be based on clearly described rules and procedures, and applicant legal entities and principal investigators should receive adequate feedback at all stages of the evaluation and, where applicable, the reasons for rejection .

-• Fairness and impartiality.
+- Excellence.
+ERC frontier research projects are selected for funding based solely on the criterion of excellence9. - Transparency.
+Funding and award decisions must be based on clearly described rules and procedures, and applicant legal entities and principal investigators should receive adequate feedback at all stages of the evaluation and, where applicable, the reasons for rejection 10. - Fairness and impartiality.
 All proposals shall be treated equally.
-They must be evaluated impartially on their merits, irrespective of their origin or the identity of the submitting entity, the principal investigator or any team member.

-• Confidentiality.
-All proposals and related data, knowledge and documents communicated to the ERCEA must be treated in confidence.

-• Efficiency and speed.
-Peer review evaluation, preparation and award of grants should be as rapid as possible, in accordance with the requirements set out in the legislation, while maintaining the quality of the peer review evaluation.

-• Ethics and security considerations.
-Any proposal which contravenes ethical principles and/or does not comply with security rules may be rejected from the peer review evaluation, selection and award procedure at any time.

-• Research integrity considerations.
+They must be evaluated impartially on their merits, irrespective of their origin or the identity of the submitting entity, the principal investigator or any team member. - Confidentiality.
+All proposals and related data, knowledge and documents communicated to the ERCEA must be treated in confidence11. - Efficiency and speed.
+Evaluation, preparation and award of grants should be as rapid as possible, in accordance with the requirements set out in the legislation12, while maintaining the quality of the evaluation. - Ethics and security considerations.
+Any proposal which contravenes ethical principles and/or does not comply with security rules13 may be rejected from the evaluation, selection and award procedure at any time. - Research integrity considerations.
 The breach of research integrity rules may result in the rejection of a proposal at any time.

-Where appropriate and duly justified, the work programmes may provide for eligibility criteria in addition to those set out in Horizon Europe Regulation or lay down further details of the application of the award criteria, which will be reflected in the call for proposals.
+Where appropriate and duly justified, the work programmes will provide for eligibility criteria in addition to those set out in Horizon Europe Regulation.
+Further details of the application of the award criteria will be reflected in the call for proposals.